 For a certain stripe of world travelers (us), the daydreams wander automatically to sitting under the inky skies of constellations over Patagonia, watching the spinning loom of a local artisan bringing life to a piece of wool, and simply arriving at that lightbulb moment where we feel inexplicably connected to the people or place we’ve traveled to.
 That’s the way that impact-minded travel, at its humblest, becomes so much more than “for the Insta,” but a real way to broaden cultural perspectives, find a new normal in a foreign land, and realize we’re all just a small part of a big world.

-The United Nations declared 2017 as the International Year of Sustainable Tourism, and we imagine that the next few years will be no different.
+The United Nations declared 2017 as the International Year of Sustainable Tourism, and the years following have been no different.
 Thanks to the many social impact travel platforms available, altruistic travelers can easily choose their own adventure, from ventures of just a few hours to a few days.
 For starters, here are six of our favorite companies changing the world through travel.

 If the Latin heat isn’t your preferred kind of wave, travel to where the sky meets the sea and say “aloha” to restoring coral reefs in Hawaii alongside Mālama Pūpūkea-Waimea.
 With such curated experiences, it’s hard to believe Journey is only just turning two in 2018, though it’s helmed by individuals who have over a decade of experience working in the nonprofit space.